 I’m very concerned with the poetry of them.
 My favorite stories and books are those in which language is a priority, and this is true for movies I love as well —- I don’t need a strong narrative thread if the mood is right.
 I work on a sentence level, and I worry about every word, as well as the rhythm of each sentence and the disposition of the story as a whole.
 I also read the stories aloud, and that can be really revealing.
 I cut a lot of words this way.
 And I read a lot of poetry —- I love poetry, and I’m actually working on some poetry right now, which is new for me, but it also feels like a linear move.

 Many of these stories take a surreal turn.
 A small man coming out from begin a television.
 An Ancient Ham crawling out of the sewer answer, actually questions.
 Do you consider your stories to be surreal or other-worldly?

 For sure, and I hear the word “dream-like” a lot too, which makes sense.
-I suffer from a bit of dissociation at times — it’s a symptom of my anxiety —- and this causes the world to look and feel a little weird.
-That uncanniness lives in my brain even when I’m not experiencing it.
 And even the stories that aren’t so surreal, there’s often an interiority to them that can feel a little eerie.